dr-aryone/fortdox/README.md

 ## Server
 Run the server in `fortdox/server`
 > npm run dev
+or in production:
+> npm start

 ## ElasticSearch
 _NOTE_: before running ElasticSearch, you need to install the ingest-attachment plugin